The Hosted Dropzone is a secure file drop that can be shared across a team of users.

 Initial Dropzone Setup

-Log in to the SendSafely web portal, navigate to the Edit Profile screen (Account Menu > Edit Profile), and choose Dropzone from the left-hand side.
-By default, the Dropzone is OFF so you will need to set the switch to ON to enable the Dropzone and reveal your Hosted Dropzone URL.
+Navigate to the Dropzone Profile from either the Dropzone menu option or from the account Profile page.
+By default, the Dropzone is OFF so you will need to set the switch to ON to enable the Dropzone and reveal the Hosted Dropzone URL.

 Step 2 - Set File Expiration

 You can control how long uploaded files are retained before they are automatically deleted by SendSafely by updating the number of days and clicking "Change Expiration (days)".
 You can choose from 1 to 365 days.

 Step 3 - Configure Additional Recipients